modmoto/MicrowaveCommandline/README.md

   Name: String
   Age: Int32
   MyPosts: [Post]
+  PinnedPost: Post

   CheckAgeRequirement onChild MyPosts.UpdateTitle
+  CheckAgeRequirement onChild PinnedPost.UpdateTitle
 }
 ```

 In this example the Class User will get a Method called `CheckAgeRequirement_OnPostUpdateTitle` wich is called, as soon as a `Post` in the field `MyPosts` creates a `PostUpdateTitleEvent`.
-You can also listen to fields with 1 to 1 relations.
+You can also listen to fields with 1 to 1 relations (see `PinnedPost`)

 ## Roadmap
 Here are some ideas, that i would like to implement, not necessarly in that particular order